RayBenefield/dev-xp/worklog.md

 # Worklog

+## #9

+Finished up the rough roadmapping section.
+I'm ready to start actually writing some code.
+But not today.
+Spending the rest of the weekend with Jess <3.
+I've also added travis notifications to the Slack channel I setup on Dev XP and that will be nice.
+For now I think I'm good to go.

 ## #8

 Went through a lot of the bullet points that needed to be fleshed out.
 I only